 When families adopt new technology, they typically pass down the old devices.
 In this scenario, parents got the new DVD players and kids got or kept the VHS players.
 I also think Z was one of those franchises that transcended age groups.
 I believe that’s what helped continue the VHS sales trend.
 Younger and younger groups of kids were getting involved with the franchise because of what they were seeing from older brothers and sisters.

-Derek: And so as new tapes were being released they wanted to continue to follow the series.
+Derek: So as new tapes were being released they wanted to continue to follow the series.

 Derek: I have a statistic from a Nielsen Video Scan that showed that on July 20, 2003, the Dragon Ball GT DVD’s ranked #17 and #18 against all other DVD’s in the United States in release that week.
 While the VHS were #1 and #2.
 (Rick: Hahaha.)
 That’s incredible.
 That’s not just anime, that’s all DVD’s and VHS.